Cannabis in Sweden: Medical cannabis

 In Sweden, cannabis has no officially recognized medical use and medical use is not considered an extenuating circumstance.
 A case was covered by the national press which involved the cannabis use of a multiple sclerosis patient.
 In the case, the court found that the fact that she stated that cannabis helped her symptoms constituted an aggravated circumstance.
 The court's verdict argued that she lacked the motivation to stop using the drug and therefore gave her an unconditional jail sentence.
 This was despite the fact that the patient was a first-time offender, and would have normally been given a suspended sentence or a fine.

 In 2008, the Medical Products Agency reported that no drugs containing cannabinoids are available, although they can have beneficial effects on symptoms like neuralgia.
 The cannabinoid mouth spray Sativex, which is derived from cannabis, was approved in Sweden for the treatment of spasticity as a symptom of multiple sclerosis on 22 December 2011.

+To obtain a prescription, more definitive proof must be provided that traditional treatments failed.
+Between 2016 and 2018, the number of medical licenses for cannabis products not currently approved climbed from only 8 to 63, showing that acceptance, however slow, is on the rise.

 In 2018, the medical use of cannabis for situations in which conventional treatment is no longer available was being examined by the European Court of Human Rights.